Save Your Voice: Occupy India

 The protest has resulted in access being denied to a host of websites that carry illegal copies of films and songs among other legal content, including isohunt.com and pastebin.com.
 The website of one of the Save Your Voice members, Trivedi, was also blocked by BigRock and against which the members protested and campaigned throughout India.
 "The government is bringing censorship through the back door and we will oppose it," says Alok in one of his interviews with The Asian Age.
 To register their protest, campaigners have also hacked the website of state-run telecom provider MTNL and pasted the logo of the Anonymous group, the mask of 17th century British revolutionary Guy Fawkes, on mtnl.net.in.
 MTNL's corporate website could not be accessed for over four hours, following the attack, but its individual city-specific websites (for Delhi and Mumbai) remained unaffected.

 Arrest of cartoonist Aseem Trivedi

 Police in Maharashtra arrested Aseem Trivedi, a political cartoonist and the co-founder of the Save Your Voice campaign, on Saturday, 9 September 2012.
 He faced charges of sedition, violating Internet security laws, and insulting national honour for publishing cartoons mocking national symbols and criticising corruption on his website, Cartoons Against Corruption.
 After Trivedi's arrest, Save Your Voice ran a nationwide campaign against the arrest of the cartoonist.
-The campaign received massive public support from civil society groups and artistan communities across borders.
+The campaign received massive public support from civil society groups and artisan communities across borders.
 Mahesh Bhatt, a prominent Bollywood figure and film director, joined the press conference at Mumabi Press Club with Save Your Voice co-founder Alok Dixit supporting Trivedi's case.
 Dixit has also mediated between the Home Minister RR Patil and Trivedi when Trivedi refused to take bail.